Home / Breakfast Recipes / Ham and Cheese Baked Egg Cups

 Ham and Cheese Baked Egg Cups

-Ham and cheese baked egg cups are the ideal, protein-packed low carb breakfast that can be made ahead in a muffin tin and quickly reheated on busy weekday mornings.
+Ham and cheese baked egg cups are the ideal, protein-packed low carb breakfast recipe that can be made ahead in a muffin tin and quickly reheated on busy weekday mornings.

 Liz cutting ham and cheese baked egg cups.